Summary of EU citizens' rights

 See UKCISA website and look at information for each of England, Wales, Scotland and Northern Ireland.

 Subject to residency requirements.
-Other eligibility criteria may apply to those with pre-settled status, especially for extra help beyond tuition fee finance.
+Other eligibility criteria may apply to non-EU family members and those with pre-settled status, especially for extra help beyond tuition fee finance.

 See Gov.UK website for rules for England